Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 where :math:`A_{demand}` is the set of demand assets.

-The combination of constraints a the producers and demands, results in a smaller achieved temperature difference at the demand than the difference between the given temperatures for the supply and return side, and a larger achieved temperature difference at the producer.
+The combination of constraints at the producers and demands, results in a smaller achieved temperature difference at the demand than the difference between the given temperatures for the supply and return side, and a larger achieved temperature difference at the producer due to pipe heat losses.

 Similar as for the source, the demand acts within one hydraulically coupled system under the same assumptions, see :eq:`eq:flow_balance`.